 Her siblings started learning to play instruments around the same time as well and pretty soon the whole family began to travel and play music for churches, city events and fairs from Missouri to Texas and everywhere in between.
 During this time Cynthia’s gospel roots took on a more country flare and she embraced it.

-After meeting her husband and starting a family of her own, her family band disbanded, but Cynthia fondly recalls the many memories and joys of traveling with her family band.
+After meeting her husband in 2010 and starting a family of her own, her family band disbanded, but Cynthia fondly recalls the many memories and joys of traveling with her family band.
 And she cherishes the lessons and values instilled in her life because of them.

 With almost 20 years of writing and performing currently under her belt, her recently released 15 track album titled, "Where I Stand" is a clear representation of her heart for people and joy of music.
 This is her second album release to date.
 All original music written by Cynthia.